-White supremacist group members charged in intimidation case
+White supremacists accused of intimidating Michigan family

 The charges followed an investigation by Michigan State Police and the FBI into a group called The Base and a December 2019 incident in which a family in Dexter saw men in dark clothing shining a light and taking photos on the front porch of their home.
 The photos were uploaded onto The Base’s social media platform channel along with a caption that alluded to a person involved with an antifa podcast, according to authorities.

-Nessel’s office said the group was targeting that person, but that he had never lived at the home.
+Nessel’s office said the group was targeting that person, but that he had never lived at the home, which is about 52 miles (83 kilometers) west of Detroit.

 Antifa is an umbrella description for far-left-leaning militant groups that resist white supremacists at demonstrations and other events.

+“Using tactics of intimidation to incite fear and violence constitutes criminal behavior,” Nessel said.
+“We cannot allow dangerous activities to reach their goal of inflicting violence and harm on the public.”

 Watkins and Gorman were being held Thursday in the Washtenaw County Jail pending arraignment.
-Watkins has professed to be the appointed leader of The Base, which Nessel’s office said was founded in 2018.
+Watkins has professed to be the appointed leader of The Base and reportedly ran a hate camp that included tactical and firearms training, Nessel’s office said.

+The Anti-Defamation League says The Base is a small, militant neo-Nazi organization that was formed in 2018 and in which members portray themselves as vigilante soldiers defending the “European race.”
+The group is preparing for an impending race war, according to the ADL.

+The group’s leaders have used online chat rooms to encourage members to meet in person and engage in military training to prepare for an insurgency against the U.S. government, Nessel’s office said.

 Sign up for Daily Newsletters